optuna/optuna/README.md

 > Optuna supports Python 3.7 or newer.
 >
 > Also, we also provide Optuna docker images on [DockerHub](https://hub.docker.com/r/optuna/optuna).

-## Examples

-Examples can be found in [optuna/optuna-examples](https://github.com/optuna/optuna-examples).

 ## Integrations